Swai15/Site-Checker/README.md

 ## Features

-- Check the status of a single website.
+- Check the status of a single/ multiple tracked websites.
 - Check the status of all websites being tracked.
-- Add a new website to be monitored.
-- View a list of all currently tracked websites.
-- Remove a single or all websites from list of tracked websites
+- Add, list and delete a collection of monitored websites handled via a JSON file
 - Periodic intervals for automatic checks of all tracked websites.

+## Pending

+Notification system upon status change on a monitor mode for windows, linux and mac.

 ## Usage